-Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH.
+Under Annex VIII Section 8.4., column 2 of REACH, the performance of an appropriate in vivo somatic cell genotoxicity study must be considered if there is a positive result in any of the in vitro genotoxicity studies in Annex VII or VIII.

-Your dossier contains positive results for the in vitro cytogenicity tests and in vitro gene mutation study in mammalian cells which raise the concerns for gene mutations and chromosomal aberrations
+Your dossier contains positive results for the in vitro gene mutation study in bacteria (OECD TG 471, Canter et al, 1986) and in vitro gene mutation study in mammalian cells (OECD TG 487, 2016) which raise the concerns for both gene mutations and chromosomal aberrations.

-1.1.
-Information provided to fulfil the information requirement
+1.1 Information provided to fulfil the information requirement

 You have submitted a testing proposal for an In vivo mammalian alkaline comet assay combined with In vivo mammalian erythrocyte micronucleus test to be performed with the Substance.
-In your reasoning, you indicate to combine the in vivo mammalian alkaline comet assay with an in vivo mammalian erythrocyte micronucleus test to be performed with the Substance.